Twingate-Labs/tg-github-codespaces/README.md

 2. Copy the file `devcontainer.serviceaccount.json` to the `.devcontainer` directory in your respository and rename it to `devcontainer.json`.
 3. Create a Codespaces [User Secret](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces#adding-a-secret) named `TWINGATE_SERVICE_KEY`
 4. Start your Codespaces instance and confirm that Twingate is connected by running `twingate status` - it should return `online`
-   1. You can run `twingate resources` to obtain a list of resource
+   1. Run `twingate resources` to obtain a list of resources
    2. In case of problems please run `sudo twingate report` and send the report file to support@twingate.com

 #### Connect using a regular Twingate account (interactive login)